ifiokjr/leptos_aria/readme.md

 ## Motivation

-`leptos` is amazing and still in it's infancy and needs to better support accessibility.
+[`leptos`](https://github.com/leptos-rs/leptos) is an amazing rust web framework.
+It is still in its infancy and needs to better support accessibility.

 ## Contributing